linuxaustralia/constitution_and_policies/code_of_conduct.md

-Linux Australia aims to provide fun, welcoming and professional environments so that diverse groups of people - regardless of age, race, gender identity or expression, background, disability, appearance, sexuality, walk of life, or religion - can get together to learn from and be inspired by each other about all things Free and Open Source.
+Linux Australia aims to provide fun, welcoming and professional environments so that diverse groups of people - regardless of age, race, gender identity or expression, background, disability, appearance, sexuality, walk of life, or religion; or their preferred operating system, programming language or text editor - can get together to learn from and be inspired by each other about all things Free and Open Source.

 Linux Australia is committed to the ideals expressed in our Values Statement [http://linux.org.au/values] and ask all our members, speakers, volunteers,